Getting Started: Becoming an Assisted Living Manager in the State of Texas

 - Proof of graduation from an accredited high school or certification of equivalency of graduation and at least one year of experience working with persons with dementia.

-*Please note: Texas does not mandate licensing or certification to be an Assisted Living Manager, however, you must provide evidence that you completed the required training.
+Texas does not mandate licensing or certification to be an Assisted Living Manager, however, you must provide evidence that you completed the required training.
 Evidence of training must be on file at the community and must contain documentation of content, hours, dates, and provider.
+Please save a digital and/or physical copy for your personal records as well.

 24-Hour Assisted Living Manager's Course